uchicago-library/pyiiif/README.md

 str(r)
 ```

-You have a properly formatted IIIF Manifest record with the correct @context, @type and @id attributes as well as a a label and a description.
+You have a properly formatted IIIF Manifest record with the correct @context, @type and @id attributes as well as a label and a description.
 The sequence list will be empty for now.
 From here, you just need to write the string into  a dictionary

 And, for a more complicated example...